Sedan hit and kills pedestrian on Broad Street in SLO

 A car struck and killed a woman on Broad Street in San Luis Obispo on Saturday evening.

 At about 8:20 p.m., a black sedan was headed northbound when it struck the woman near the corner of Woodbridge Street, according to neighbors.
-The driver than pulled his car into The Golden Paw parking lot.
+The driver then pulled his car into The Golden Paw parking lot.

 The woman died at the scene.